Planche Lean Tutorial – The Best Planche Progression Exercise

 The Planche is no easy feat and is by no means a risk-free endeavor either.
 You’re putting a lot of stress on your muscles but most importantly, your joints and ligaments.
 They will be put under duress at off angles which, should things slip or tumble, could result in serious injury.
 It is also very easy to simply overburden your hands, wrists, elbows or shoulders resulting in joint-ache, weaker ligaments and tendons and downgraded muscles instead of gains.

-Following a Planche program can be a good motivator to start and to see what your started to completion.
-Apart from that, the right Planche program can offer you insights and specific stepping stones to improve over time.
-If you are serious about your progression towards the Planche Hold, we recommend you follow The Movement Athlete’s Planche program.
-It is the most advanced Planche program for you to take up and complete.
+Instead of doing it all on your own, I find that most Calisthenics practitioners benefit greatly from following a Planche program.
+Following a Planche program can be a good motivator to start and to see it to completion.
+Apart from that, the right Planche program can offer you insights and specific steppingstones to improve over time.
+If you are serious about your progression towards the Planche Hold, I recommend you follow a good, responsible Planche Program.

 Conclusion — Planche Lean, Planche Hold, Goals?

-Frequently Asked Questions about the Planche Lean
+Frequently Asked Questions About the Planch Lean

 Leave a Reply